 Norman Walsh is the last British owned, designed and manufacturer of traditional footwear, with continuous production in Bolton, England, since 1961.

-The British brand marks its 60th anniversary this year, but Norman Walsh’s association with British sporting success goes back further.
+The British brand marked its 60th anniversary last year, but Norman Walsh’s association with British sporting success goes back further.

 WHO WAS NORMAN WALSH?

 After leaving school at 14, as was the custom then, Norman Walsh followed in his father’s footsteps and became a cobbler.
 He found an apprenticeship with John W. Foster and started work with the company in 1945.